Cover of The Boy Crisis: Why Our Boys Are Struggling and What We Can Do About It

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Boy Crisis: Why Our Boys Are Struggling and What We Can Do About It:
+The most popular highlights from The Boy Crisis: Why Our Boys Are Struggling and What We Can Do About It, saved by readers on Screvi.

 And if your son is unemployed?
 Three out of four women say they would not date an unemployed man.
 In contrast, for two-thirds of men, dating an unemployed woman is a nonissue.